-Magnetic Field.
-Figure 6 shows data taken with all three APTES samples and a magnetic field of 100 mT applied outof-plane for 2 and 12 h.
-After 2 h under a magnetic field of 100 mT additional particles wet the surface for all samples.
-This observation is in good agreement with previous studies.
-19 In sample FF5 a continuous densification of a second wetting layer with a water content that decreases with time is found.
-In both FF15 and FF25, the initial LP second layers become CP after 2 h with a high water content of 40% and 35%, respectively.
-For sample FF25 even an additional third LP layer water content of 47% is reported.
-Applying the magnetic field for longer times, after 12 h, results in the densification of this third layer, which becomes CP (water content 32.5%).
-After this time with 100 mT applied also for sample FF15 a third LP layer with high water content is reported (water content 50%).
-Note that as we use permanent magnets to generate the magnetic field inhomogeneities cannot be excluded.
-These may lead to additional self-assembly, as observed in ref 36, but with the same trend of more pronounced assembly for the larger particles.
+% is reported.
+Applying the magnetic field for longer times, after 12 hours, results in the densification of this third layer, which becomes CP (water content 32.5 %).
+After this time with 100 mT applied also for sample FF15 a third LP layer with high water content is reported (water content 50 %).
+Note, as we use permanent magnets to generate the magnetic field inhomogeneities can not be excluded.
+These may lead to additional self assembly, as observed in Ref., but with the same trend of more pronounced assembly for the larger particles.